intiMRA/imra_code_blog/_posts/Implicit-View-Logic-Using-Enums.md

 ---
 title: 'Simplifying View Logic Using Enums'
-excerpt: 'When Programming views in SwiftUI, we often need to deal with states that are dependent on many variable, when that happens the logic in the view quickly becomes messy and not as readable.
-In this article we will explore a way to make that logic lighter and more readable using enums to represent these states.'
+excerpt: 'When Programming views in SwiftUI, we often need to deal with states dependent on many variables, when that happens the logic in the view quickly becomes messy and not as readable.
+In this article, we will explore how to make that logic lighter and more readable using enums to represent these states.'
 coverImage: '${basePath}/assets/blog/implicit-view-logic-using-enums/cover.png'
 date: '2024-06-25T01:00:00Z'
 author: